"Effective immediately, we will assess a fee of 75 cents per item over 100 items deposited in one month."

 PTO Bank Basics

 Choose a bank geared toward the way your group does business.
-Don't pay for features you don't need, such as an ATM card or Web banking.
+Don't pay extra for features you need, such as a debit card or online banking.
 Do look for a bank with these features:

 - A branch in your immediate community